j0fiN/utile/docs/documentation.md

 Examples can found [here](http://127.0.0.1:8000/examples/).

 **NOTE:**
 - Pure concurrency is a limitation in Python.
-- Stacking of decorators may lead to inconsistency and lack of speed.
 - Please read the [Guidelines](http://127.0.0.1:8000/guidelines/) before using the package.